MicrosoftDocs/power-platform/power-platform/admin/prevent-data-loss.md

    > ![Delete a DLP policy](media/dlp-delete-policy.png "Delete a DLP policy")

    > [!NOTE]
-   > Environment admins can't delete policies<!--Edit okay?--> that were created by the tenant admin.
+   > Environment admins can't delete policies that were created by the tenant admin.

 3. In the confirmation dialog box, select **Delete**.